Kaelo

 Rather than fixing every order up front, Kaelo learns a linear policy: "order x if we've observed demand y."
 This keeps the math tractable while letting the system adapt as real demand unfolds month by month.

-Team & partners
+Team & collaborators

 - Dr. Bartolomeo Stellato (advisor)